Advanced Medical Systems, Inc.

 3.0 Major Technical or Regulatory Issues

 The BRP approved a phased approach to the site decommissioning to allow remedial activities to commence while plans for the next phase are being review and approved.
 On June 6, 2005, Phase 1 of the site decommissioning commenced.
 On May 2, 2006, Phase 1 was verified as being complete.
 On June 2, 2006, Phase 2 of the site decommissioning commenced.
 On June 24, 2010 initial Phase 2 remediation activities were competed.
 Phase 3 remedial activities include building exteriors, site soils and groundwater.
-The licensee is currently under a Dept. of Health Directors Order to submit a work plan and schedule for completion of the site decommissioning on or before January 1, 2016 and an updated decommissioning cost estimate.
+The licensee remains under a Department of Health Directors Order to submit a work plan and schedule for completion of the Phase 3 remedial activities and an updated decommissioning cost estimate.